+5. “So what?”
 Ask yourself this question at every line/para in your resume.
 Doing this will ensure that you write descriptions that highlight your results and achievements.
 Employers are not interested in the list of job duties; they want to see what you have accomplished.
 Focusing on achievements reveals that you are capable of achieving goals set forth in the job posting.

-Be sure your USP for the job you are applying for is presented clearly.
+6. What sets me apart from my competitor?Be sure your USP for the job you are applying for is presented clearly.
 Be sure to incorporate extras that will set you apart from competition.
 You could add an “Ongoing Learning” segment under the education section to mention courses/training you are currently taking.
 For more expert advice to set you apart from the competition, consult a professional resume writing service.